 While the attention the IF craze is getting seems to be over the top, this type of lifestyle isn’t new.
 There’s decent research and anecdotal reports about how to make IF work — especially if you’re planning to exercise while doing it.

 Check out what the experts have to say about how to safely and effectively exercise while fasting.

 If you’re trying IF or you’re fasting for other reasons and you still want to get your workouts in, there are some pros and cons to consider before you decide to work out in a fasted state.

 Some research shows that exercising while fasting affects muscle biochemistry and metabolism that’s linked to insulin sensitivity and the steady control of blood sugar levels.
 Research also supports eating and immediately exercising before digestion or absorption occurs.
 This is particularly important for anyone with type 2 diabetes or metabolic syndrome.

-Chelsea Amengual, MS, RD, manager of Fitness Programming & Nutrition at Virtual Health Partners, says that an upside while fasting is that your stored carbohydrates — known as glycogen — are most likely depleted, so you’ll be burning more fat to fuel your workout.
-Though, studies on this are small and countered by studies saying that you don’t burn more fat when you work out on an empty stomach.
+Chelsea Amengual, MS, RD, manager of Fitness Programming & Nutrition at Virtual Health Partners, says that an upside while fasting is that your stored carbohydrates — known as glycogen — are most likely depleted, so you’ll be to fuel your workout.
+Though, studies on this are small and countered by saying that you don’t burn more fat when you work out on an empty stomach.

 Does the potential to burn more fat sound like a win?
 Before you jump on the fasted cardio trend, there’s a downside.